scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Only for lunch today, I had leftover chinese from last night so I had that rather than let it slowly rot away in the fridge.

+### Day 15

+Lunch again yesterday was Soylent.
+I didn't bother with dinner at all because I was busy.
+Tomorrow though, I'll be making a fresh batch of Soylent and will be trying to do an all day if I don't get pulled away into hanging out with friends.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298